shubhambmehta/shubhambmehta.github.io/_posts/2018-10-06-moodvarietyreco.md

 ### H3 Heading

 I wanted to get some recommendations for movies that related to my current mood, not exactly the same, as the same stuff repeated again gets boring.
 So, I decided why not try to make one!
-Doing so, I entered into the world of surprising insights like...  .
+It led to a discovery of amazing insights like what is nearer to children, christmas or superhero?

 The system is a hybrid one with first content filtering, and then collaborative filtering using Singular Value Decomposition using surprise package in Python.
 The collaborative filtering is a standard one, but I have played on with the content filtering algorithm.
-The main motive was to have content filter that would ................
+The main motive was to have content filter that would not again bam me with the exact same type of content, but a pleasant variation of it.

-The data usd is the MovieLens small data available at this [link](https://grouplens.org/datasets/movielens/).
+The data used is the MovieLens small data available at this [link](https://grouplens.org/datasets/movielens/).
 It has around  100,000 ratings and 3,600 tag applications applied to 9,000 movies by 600 users.

 All the code is available at this [link]().